isomerpages/csa-csro-licensing/_how-to/Renew Licence.md

 ### Submit Renewal Application

-Licensee is encouraged to submit its licence renewal application once the licensee receives the system generated email reminder via [GoBusiness Licensing](https://licence1.business.gov.sg/feportal/web/frontier/home).
+Licensee is encouraged to submit its licence renewal application once the licensee receives the system generated email reminder via [GoBusiness Licensing <b>120 days prior  to the expiry date of the current licence.</b>] (https://licence1.business.gov.sg/feportal/web/frontier/home).

 Use the checker below to compute the due date to submit licence renewal application.
 If the checker below is not loaded, it can also be accessed <a href="https://www.checkfirst.gov.sg/c/33cf6582-f3e4-4018-8801-aa282865bd38">here</a>.

 <iframe id="iframe" src="https://www.checkfirst.gov.sg/c/33cf6582-f3e4-4018-8801-aa282865bd38" style="width:100%;height:500px"></iframe>

+You may also refer to the following link for commonly asked questions you may have for topics on Renewal of licence: (link for the renewal FAQs)

 <font size="4.5">Note:</font>
-<ul><li><font size="4.5">Licensee who fails to submit their renewal application at least 2 months prior to the expiry of the current licence will be required to apply for a new licence.
+<ul><li><font size="4.5">Licensee who fails to submit their renewal application by the <b>due date</b> (i.e., no less than sixty (60) calender days prior to the expiry of the current licence) will be required to apply for a new licence.
 If new licence is not granted by the expiry of current licence, licensee will be required to <b>suspend its operations until a new licence is granted.</b></font></li></ul>
 <ul><li><font size="4.5">Renewed licence validity period will start from the end of the current licence validity period.</font></li></ul>

 #### Criteria for Renewal of a Licence